certbot/certbot/tools/docker/README.md

 -------------------

-Running `./build.sh <TAG> all` causes the Docker images to be built for all supported architectures, where `<TAG>` is the base of the tag that should be given to the generated images.
-The tag should either be `nightly` or a git version tag like `v2.2.0`.
-The given tag is only the base of the tag because the CPU architecture is also added to the tag.
-For version tags above `v2.0.0`, Additional tags for `latest` are also generated.
+Running `./build.sh <TAG> all` causes the Docker images to be built for all supported architectures.
 The generated images are stored in the local docker image cache.

-Running `./deploy_by_arch.sh <TAG> all && ./deploy_multiarch.sh <TAG>` will
-push the previously generated images to Docker Hub and then generate multi-arch manifests for easy access to the underlying images appropriate for a given architecture.
+Running `./test.sh <TAG> all` loads images from the docker image cache and runs a test command to validate the image contents.

+Running `./deploy_images.sh <TAG> all` will push the previously generated images to Docker Hub.
+The <TAG> argument is an identifier applied to all docker images and manifests.
+It may be something like `nightly` or `v2.3.2`.
+If the tag is a version stamp greater than `v2.0.0`, then a `latest` tag will also be generated and pushed to the docker hub repo.

+Running `./deploy_manifests.sh <TAG> all` will add multiarch manifests to Docker Hub.
+This command assumes that `./deploy_images.sh <TAG> all` has been previously run with the same tag.

 Configuration
 -------------

 To run these scripts you need:

-1. An x86_64 machine with Docker installed and the Docker daemon running.
+1. A computer with Docker installed and the Docker daemon running.
 You probably don't want to use the docker snap as these scripts have failed when using that in the past.
 2. To be logged into Docker Hub with an account able to push to the Certbot and Certbot DNS Docker images on Docker Hub.
 Altering the value of `DOCKER_HUB_ORG` in `lib/common` will allow you to push to your own account for testing.